ibm-cloud-docs/vpc/file_storage_vpc_mount_rhel.md

 Follow these steps to mount a file share on an RHEL host.
 Examples are based on RHEL 8.

-SSH into the virtual server instance where you want to mount the file share, then continue with these steps:
+[SSH into the Compute instance](/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui#next-steps-after-creating-virtual-servers-ui) where you want to mount the file share, then continue with these steps:

 1. Install the required tools.